oppia/oppia-web-developer-docs/Troubleshooting.md

 Following are general trouble shooting tips.
 The platform specific tips are [[Linux|Troubleshooting#linux]], [[windows|Troubleshooting#windows]], [[Mac OS|Troubleshooting#mac-os]] and [[Vagrant|Troubleshooting#vagrant]]:

+   * If running `which java` on the terminal does not return any output, you do not have java installed.
+You can install it by running `sudo apt install openjdk-7-jre-headless`.
+Note that this command might vary for your local machine.

    * If you get an error that ends with:

     ```
       fancy_urllib.InvalidCertificateException?: Host appengine.google.com returned